ChepleBob30/Targeted-Vector/README.md

 ---

+Due to the development time factor, the content of the Chinese version of the README is more complete than that of the English version.
+If you find any translation problems in the English version, please raise an issue and give me feedback.

+---

 ## The purpose of creating the Targeted Vector
-In the past, I made a Python game called "Shilang Hunter" in 2024.
-However, we found that there was a significant problem with the efficiency.
-So I decided to create a new game called "Targeted Vector" to solve this problem.
+I made a Python game called "Shilang Hunter" in 2024.
+However, the performance of "Shilang Hunter" is too poor (it causes severe lag when running on any device), so I decided to rewrite a game with better performance and more complete content in Rust.

 ---

 ## How to Contribute to Targeted Vector
-Targeted Vector is an open-source project, It's normal to want to contribute to Targeted Vector.
-However, I do not expect anyone to contribute codes to the Targeted Vector itself in the development phase.
-Because Targeted Vector is moving at the pace of my development and it will be confusions if someone wants to contribute codes to the Targeted Vector.
+Targeted Vector is an open-source project.
+However, due to personal factors, I don't want someone to submit the code directly (because this would make the development and code submission work chaotic and difficult).

-*While I don't expect anyone to contribute code to the Targeted Vector itself during the development phase, I do expect anyone to contribute bug reports and feature suggestions.*
+*But I hope everyone can contribute bug reports and functional suggestions.*

 You can contribute to Targeted Vector in the following ways:
 1. Submit bug reports and Feature Suggestions: If you encounter any bugs while playing Targeted Vector or have any feature suggestions, please create an issue in the GitHub repository or send it directly to me (Cheple_Bob@outlook.com).